rackerlabs/technical-blog/_posts/2016-06-21-tradeoffs-in-cryptographic-api-design.md

 product.
 Figuring out if an arbitrary-length integer in your programming language is interchangeable with other representations, like the implementation in your crypto library or a `char *`, has many complex facets.
-It doesn't just have to be true under some conditions; ideally it's true for every platform your users will run your software on, in perpetuity.
+It doesn't just have to be true under some conditions; ideally, it's true for every platform your users will run your software on, in perpetuity.

 There might be an easy workaround to an annoying API.
 C APIs often take a